Understanding the deflection of the `Cartwheel CME': data analysis and modeling: Data analysis

 By defining the POE we can study the magnetic scenario that produces the non-radial motion in a simpler way as we reduce the dimension of the problem.
-Figure~\ref{fig:B-triang} shows the magnetic field magnitude in logarithmic scale, the magnetic field lines and the prominence position (rainbow dots), the CME center position (magma dots with gray edges) and the CME cross section (gray circles) projected on the POE, in the Cartesian reference system described above.
-From the early reconstruction of the prominence path we can see that it heads toward the null point (gray start) located at $(x,y)=(0.16\,R_\sun,1.05\,R_\sun)$, then both the CME and the prominence move to the right (in this coordinate system) displacing $\sim 15^\circ$ from the radial direction.
-About $1.8\,R_\sun$ they reverse the motion traveling to the left and aligning with the CH field lines.
+We assume that the forces along the third dimension of this projection ($z$-axis) are balanced because the system did not suffer displacements in that direction.
+Figure~\ref{fig:B-triang} shows the magnetic field magnitude in logarithmic scale, the magnetic field lines and the prominence position (rainbow dots, obtained by triangulation), the CME center position (magma dots with gray edges, obtained from the non-radial GCS model) and the CME cross section (gray circles, obtained from the non-radial GCS model) projected on the POE, in the Cartesian reference system described above.
+The PS located at $x\sim 0.2\, R_\sun$ is PS2.
+To the left of PS2 there are the closed field lines belonging to the helmet streamer that encloses PS1, the orange magnetic field intensity at $x\sim -0.2\, R_\sun$ belongs to the outer part of the AR.
+To the right of PS2 there are the open field lines of the CH.
+From the early reconstruction of the prominence path, we can see that it headed toward the null point (gray star) of PS2 located at $(x,y)=(0.16\,R_\sun,1.05\,R_\sun)$, then both the CME and the prominence moved to the right (in this coordinate system) displacing $\sim 15^\circ$ from the radial direction.
+About $1.8\,R_\sun$ they reversed the motion traveling to the left and aligning with the CH field lines.
 The final angle of deflection is lower than $5^\circ$.
 This double-deflection behavior was previously reported in \citet{Sahade2021}.
-Their scenario did not include a PS configuration as in the case here, but the interaction with the null point and the open magnetic field lines is quite similar (further analysis in the next section).
+Their scenario did not include a PS configuration as in the case here, but the interaction with the PS null point and the open magnetic field lines is quite similar (see \S~\ref{sec:simu} for further analysis).
 It is interesting to note the evolution of the prominence relative to the CME.
-Initially, the prominence is located close to the right edge of the MFR cross section, exhibiting a larger deflection than the MFR center (the maximum being $18^\circ$ and $14^\circ$, respectively).
-In the later stages, the prominence apex progressively reaches the MFR center, in both displacement $x$ and height $y$.
-This behavior appears consistent with the prominence material lying at the bottom of the MFR due to the gravity and magnetic forces balance \citep[e.g][]{Vourlidas_etal_2013}.
-As the MFR moves non-radially, the prominence follows along the edge of the cavity, experiencing larger deflection possibly because of its larger inertia.
-After it expands and loses density it reaches a position closer to the MFR center.
-The displacement between the MFR and the prominence is noted in the STA images (see Fig.~\ref{fig:EUVI-triang}) but 3D measurements give us certainty that the actual trajectories differ and that it is not a projection effect.
+Initially, the prominence was located close to the right edge of the MFR cross section, exhibiting a larger deflection than the MFR center (the maximum being $18^\circ$ and $14^\circ$, respectively).
+In the later stages, the prominence apex progressively reached the MFR center, in both displacement $x$ and height $y$.
+This behavior appears consistent with the prominence material lying at the bottom of the MFR due to the gravity and the balance of magnetic forces \citep[e.g][]{Vourlidas_etal_2013}.
+As the MFR moved non-radially, the prominence followed along the edge of the cavity, experiencing larger deflection possibly because of its larger inertia.
+The displacement between the MFR and the prominence is noted in the STA images (see Figure~\ref{fig:EUVI-triang}[b], where the position of the prominence it was not centered with the CME front) but 3D measurements give us certainty that the actual trajectories differ and that it is not a projection effect.
+It may be due to changes in the MFR shape (i.e. contraction) as the prominence material expanded and/or drained out.
+It is difficult to reach robust conclusions without detailed information on the prominence physical properties as it evolves which is unavailable.